 There are many factors involved in the pricing of a car insurance policy and declaring all the information honestly is important to get the right insurance and price.

 - Not revealing pre-existing damage on vehicles, failing to report modified cars or upgraded equipment.

-- Lies about drivers of the car: Who the drivers are in the household, who really drives the car as the primary driver, putting a car under one person's name, when it's really someone else who drives it.
-These kinds of tricks are extremely problematic for insurance, the truthful situations must be declared or a claim may not be paid under some circumstances because the insurer may say they wouldn't have accepted the risk or written the contract had they known.
+- Lies about drivers of the car: For example, who the drivers are in the household, who really drives the car as the primary driver, putting a car under one person's name, when it's really someone else who drives it.
+These kinds of tactics are extremely problematic for insurance, the truthful situations must be declared or a claim may not be paid under some circumstances because the insurer may say they wouldn't have accepted the risk or written the contract had they known.
 You're the only one who will lose out in that situation, after all don't you buy insurance to be covered in a claim?